 4. With our neighbors on the Avenue, we help our neighbors on the streets.

 In 2017 Fifth Avenue Presbyterian Church, Saint Thomas Church and St. Patrick’s Cathedral—three major congregations along a five-block span of Fifth Avenue—created the Ecumenical Outreach Partnership to help alleviate the crisis of homelessness in New York City.
-Through this collaborative ministry, we help hundreds of men and women to access medical care, obtain Social Security and veterans’ benefits, secure transitional housing, prepare for job interviews and more.
+Through this collaborative ministry, we help hundreds of men and women access medical care, obtain Social Security and veterans’ benefits, secure housing, prepare for job interviews and more.
 This partnership is just one part of an outreach ministry that serves vulnerable populations in our city and communities in need around the world.

 5. This church may be big, but you’ll never be lost.

 Ours is a community of more than 2,000 members.
 Our magnificent Sanctuary (the largest Presbyterian sanctuary in New York City) can accommodate up to 1,800 people for worship and special events.
 Our livestream ministry gathers in worshipers from around the world.
-Yet within this far-flung community are dozens of smaller communities—book groups, Bible study groups, 20s+30s groups, an LGBTQ community group, a theater crowd, a community choir—where you’ll find friendship and family ties.
+Yet within this far-flung community are dozens of smaller communities—book clubs, Bible study groups, a young adults’ fellowship, an LGBTQ community group, a theater crowd, multiple choirs—where you’ll find friendship and family ties.
 Reach out to us, and we’ll help you find your place within our diverse family.

 At Fifth Avenue Presbyterian Church, we think less about what we believe as Christians than about what we do to be faithful disciples of Christ.

 As a Matthew 25 congregation, we seek to follow Christ’s command that we welcome the stranger, provide for those who hunger and thirst, attend to the sick and needy—that we love and care for “the least of these.”
 (Matthew 25:40)